The Productivity Conundrum (Part I of IV)

 Slowing productivity growth is a massive issue for the global economy and, over the next few months, I will publish a series of papers that go into more detail as to how this could be addressed, and how investors stand to benefit.
 Why more than one paper on the topic?
-It is quite simply too comprehensive a subject to cover in about 3,000 words, which is the max. length of all papers at Absolute Return Partners.
+It is quite simply too comprehensive a subject to cover in about 3,000 words, which is the limit we have imposed on ourselves on any papers we produce at Absolute Return Partners.

 How productivity growth affects GDP growth